filecoin-project/lotus/documentation/en/cli-lotus-miner.md

    lotus-miner sealing abort [command options] [callid]

 OPTIONS:
-   --requestId  Specifies that the argument is SchedId of the request to be removed from scheduler (default: false)
+   --sched  Specifies that the argument is UUID of the request to be removed from scheduler (default: false)

 ```